-Step 3: Slice the peaches in slices or in cubes – whatever your preference is.
-I usually use frozen peaches to make smoothies and sometimes to cook them down, so I just chop them in bite-sized chunks.
+Step 3: Cut the peaches in slices or in cubes – whatever your preference is.
+I usually use frozen peaches to make smoothies and sometimes to cook them down, so I just chop them into bite-sized chunks.
 If you’re going to use peaches in baking recipes and you want them to be more esthetically pleasing, you might want to go for more elegant slices in this step.

 Step 5: Close the bag and spread the peaches gently apart.
 If you notice there’s more air in the bag, “crack” the freezer bag open and let the air out too.
 Be careful not to smash your peaches.

 Step 5: Put the freezer bag in the freezer and repeat these steps as many times as needed.
-Lay the frozen peach bags flat in the freezer to allow stacking them on top of each other.
+Lay the bags flat in the freezer to allow stacking them on top of each other.